st3nv/domain_adaptation_literature/sep18.md

 \mathbf{C}_P(f):=p(f(\boldsymbol{x}), y) \in \mathbb{R}^{|\mathcal{Y}| \times|\mathcal{Y}|}
 $$

 Note: Assumption A3 requires that the expected predictor outputs for each class be linearly independent.
-This assumption
+This assumption is usually satisfied by a **non-degenerate** classifier.

 ---
 ## Idea